 - Market openness in digital business environments

 The Toolkit maps a core set of indicators to each of the seven policy dimensions and allows users to interactively explore these data to assess a country’s state of digital development.
 The Toolkit also contains OECD policy guidance and insights related to each of the policy dimensions to help governments design and implement policies that are fit for the digital age.
-In due course, the Toolkit will incorporate innovative policy practices.
 Users can explore the Toolkit using three entry points: 1) policy dimensions, 2) countries and 3) themes, and learn more about innovative policy and measurement approaches in the OECD Going Digital Toolkit Notes.

 Read the full reports to learn more about the ongoing digital transformation and how countries can support a positive and inclusive digital future.